apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**King Charles in first public outing since cancer diagnosis revealed**
+**Boeing Disaster Proves Americans Businesses Greedy Mentality Is Broken**

-You can read more about it [here](https://www.bbc.com/news/uk-68264821).
+You can read more about it [here](https://www.businessinsider.com/boeing-disaster-american-businesses-greedy-broken-stock-market-wall-street-2024-2).

 ## Requirements
 - Python 3.8